 Pan-Am Games athletes engage in Believe in Sport campaign

 Athletes participating in the 2019 Pan-American Games, which are taking place in the Peruvian capital, Lima, from 26 July to 11 August 2019, have shown a keen interest in the International Olympic Committee (IOC)’s Believe in Sport campaign, aimed at protecting them and preventing competition manipulation.
+In addition, PanAm Sports’ General Assembly was briefed about the IOC’s strategy and its first comprehensive implementation at such a continental multi-sports event which involves the application of regulations, awareness-raising measures and monitoring/intelligence.

 In total, more than 6,500 athletes are competing at the continental multi-sports event, which serves as an Olympic qualifier for many disciplines on the programme, and the IOC’s booth, based in the Athlete365 Space in the Athletes’ Village for the duration of the Games, has been highly frequented from the very first day.